AdobeDocs/experience-manager-brand-portal.en/help/using/manage-digital-rights-of-assets.md

 ![](assets/assets-expired.png)

-For more information about the reports feature, refer [Work with reports](../using/brand-portal-reports.md#work-with-reports).
+For more information about the reports feature, go to [Work with reports](../using/brand-portal-reports.md#work-with-reports).